aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 ```bash
 sh prepare-cdk-json.sh default
 ```
-to automatically prepare for `cdk.json` based on the instracture deployed in previous step.
+to automatically prepare contents of `cdk.json` configuration file for AWS CDK deployment based on the instracture deployed in previous step.
 The contents of `cdk.json` can be prepared manually: Look for the Output from previous step, and replace placeholders `ENTER-VALUE` in the file with appropriate values from that ouput.

 ### (Part 2) Deploy the guidance:

 10. Configure `cdk.json`.
-Replace `ENTER-VALUE` placeholders with real values.
-Those values come from preexisting infrastructure.
-If the part one(basic infrastructure) of this deployment was executed, the file is already prepared and ready to be used.
+Replace `ENTER-VALUE` placeholders with actual values - those values come from preexisting infrastructure.
+If the part one(basic infrastructure) of this deployment was executed, this file is already configured with proper parameter values and ready to be used.
-11. Deploy this guidance using command:
+11. Deploy the guidance using command:
 ```bash
 cdk deploy ApplicationStack --require-approval never --method=direct
 ```